 Walking off the plane I knew that something was different.
 The air was thick from a recent storm and a perfume clung to the air in a way I’d only ever experienced in one other place, Thailand.
 In fact, almost everything about Xishuangbanna at first seemed more like Thailand than southern China, a feeling that only intensified over the coming days.
-Working on a project with Cathay Pacific Airways to highlight some of the many locations they serve, I was in this extreme part of China for one major reason – I hadn’t been there before.
+I was in this extreme part of China for one major reason – I hadn’t been there before.
 I never expected to fall in love with this quirky part of the country, but I did and in a way I honestly never thought I’d find in China.
 It’s also a place that I am fairly positive no one else knows about, so today I want to share my experiences in the Golden Triangle city of Banna.

 What’s in a name?